FrancisGodinho/Spylytics/README.md

 Run `Spylytics.py`

 ## Conclusion
 Spylytics is a machine learning application that predicts the future prices of various stocks based on the stock’s previous prices.
-Spylytics uses the previous fifty days of a stock’s price in order to predict the next day price.
+Spylytics uses the previous fifty days of a stock’s price in order to predict the next day's price.
 Spylytics’ TensorFlow model consists of two LSTM (long short-term memory) layers followed by a single twenty-five node dense layer and finally, a single node output layer.
-The network was trained using S&P500 daily closing prices from 2000-01-03 to 2020-08-14.
-The loss function used to train the model is the ‘mean_squared_error’ function and loss value of the testing data was 1.81e-04.
+The network was trained using daily closing prices of the S&P500 from 2000-01-03 to 2020-08-14.
+The loss function used to train the model is the ‘mean_squared_error’ function and the loss value of the testing data was 1.81e-04.

 Below is an illustration of the training data, testing data, and actual values.